rositca-yancheva/friday-finance/dev-fullstack/README.md

 Just decide the best way you think all the data of that transaction should be shown.
 Of course an end user wouldn't want to see ids, so use the proper entity relations to show only names of foreign entities.
 And about the category insert/update requirement, a custom autocomplete component with the requested behavior would be incredible, don't you think? 💡

-### What is the desired behavior of functionality "X"?
+### What is the desired behavior of a certain functionality?

 Anything not explicitly described is open to your decision.
 But remember that **attention to detail** is a core value being evaluated here.
 Most of the requirements are documented here.

 ### What is more important, the code structure or the way the solution works?

-Both.
-Period.
+Both :)

 ### I'm not familiar with a certain part of the required stack, is it mandatory to use it?